Professionalize Your Passion to Create Lasting Change

 - PADM 5020 Leading and Managing Public Organizations.
 3 hours.
 Survey of contemporary theories and applications of managing high performance public organizations.
 Focus on leadership approaches, strategy, decision making, change management, networks and collaboration, privatization, and groups and teams.
 Prerequisite(s): PADM 5010 (may be taken concurrently).

-General Government Leadership Concentration
+Administrative Leadership Concentration

 - PADM 5550D Seminar in Program Evaluation.
 3 hours.
 Advanced course in evaluation, performance measurement, and monitoring in the management of government programs.
 Uses methods of social science to evaluate the effectiveness of government services.
 Prerequisite(s): PADM 5510.